Humankind’s

 none of it, their

-attacks quickly forcing the colonists to withdraw de Leon being
+attacks quickly forcing the colonists to withdraw de Leon

-wounded in the process.
+mortally wounded by a poison arrow in the process.

 Springs" an artesian well whose warm, soothing, mineral